ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/queries.md

 ---

-### Recast a birthdate text field that is "YYYY-MM-DD" to only YYYY.
+### Recast a birthdate text field that is "YYYY-MM-DD" to only YYYY

 ```sql
 CASE